 It was on April 30, 1992 that the Republic of Korea and the United Republic of Tanzania established diplomatic relations.
-Since then the two countries have indeed continued to develop their friendship and cooperation in many fields.
+Since then our two countries have indeed continued to develop our friendship and cooperation in many fields.
 And this year we are now celebrating the 28th anniversary of our diplomatic ties.
 One might say that our ties are in their prime time like an energetic human being at the age of late twenties.